LaunchCode-Education-Archived/csharp-web-development/src/chapters/vstools/studio.rst

 #.
 What was the error?
 #.
 How did you solve this error?
 What have been the strategies and tools you have been using so far to debug your code?
 #.
 Could one of the debugging tools help you when addressing this error?
+   For example, if you encountered an error when submitting the form, using a debugging tool to track the value of the ``name`` variable might have helped you diagnose the issue.

-Review the code from ``HelloASPDotNETDemo`` and use the debugging tools in Visual Studio to address potentional problems.
+Review the code from ``HelloASPDotNET`` and use the debugging tools in Visual Studio to address potentional problems.
+To get started, try the following:

-Start out by trying to add ``name`` to the *Watch* pane to track the value of that variable.
+#.
+Add ``name`` to the *Watch* pane to track the value of that variable.
+#.
+Add a breakpoint to the line where you declare ``

 Questions to review as you look through the code: